sushobhit27/bimap/README.rst

 Bimap
 ==========

-Bimap is a bidirectional map, a container similar to boost bimap.
+Bimap is a bidirectional dictionary, similar to boost bimap.

 ------------------------
-Example
+Usage
 ------------------------

 .. code-block:: python